Hey Kyle, tell us a bit about what you do.

 I’m always looking for technology which can help my legal practice.
 But it really must help; if the costs in time, complexity or money outweigh the supposed benefits of a tool, I jettison it immediately.
 For me, automating time tracking is a no-brainer: why spend more time on administration than I need to?
 Effective automation produces a more accurate time record than manual timers, since every detail is actually recorded.
 And with reliable, accurate data I can bill honestly and make informed decisions that truly benefit my practice.

 Why did you choose Timely for the job?

-I was very interested in the Memory Tracker function.
+I was very interested in Memory.
 By automatically tracking everything I work on in the background, I can switch between tasks and cases without administrative interruption.
 I also found Timely to be more user-friendly than Toggle – which obliged me to reconstruct time whenever I forgot to activate timers – and more powerful and flexible than Chrometa, which is not location-based and only seems to integrate with a smaller range of programs (it can’t recognise work in Apple Mail or other third-party email clients).

 What about legal management software with built-in time trackers?

 Very few legal practice management applications focus on the peculiar workflow of barristers.
 The majority are aimed at solicitors and attorneys, and assume a team environment.
 All of the legal practice management software I’ve looked at fails one or more of my “help vs. hinder” criteria, and few offer Timely’s location-based tracking.
 Besides, I really don’t need all the bells and whistles: I use a ScanSnap scanner, Adobe Acrobat DC, Dropbox and iPad to create a paperless workflow; iCloud calendars and reminders for scheduling; and BusyContacts for contact management.

 Walk us through how Timely fits into your workflow.